Algorithm-Artist-ctrl/Python-DS-Practice-Problems/README.md

 This repository contains a collection of Python exercises focused on practicing built-in data structures such as **lists, dictionaries, and tuples**.

 Each exercise is saved in a separate file, with a clear name and commit message that describes the task.
-This approach keeps the repository clean and makes it easy to track progress and revisit individual problems.

 ---

 ## 🚀 Purpose